 Meanings of Opportunity

 Opportunity means a chance or situation that makes it easier or possible to achieve something you want.
-It’s a time, moment, or set of circumstances that opens doors for growth, success, or advancement.
+It’s a time, moment, or set of circumstances that opens doors for growth, success, or advancement, especially when you can act on it.

 Definition

 Opportunity is defined as a set of circumstances that allows or makes it easier to do something, improve a situation, or achieve a goal.
-It often implies a chance for success, progress, or advancement, and can relate to career, education, relationships, or personal growth.
+It often implies a chance for progress, success, or advancement, and it commonly appears in contexts like education, work, relationships, and personal development.
+If something creates real opportunity, it usually comes with both timing and the ability to take action.

 Etymology

 The word “opportunity” comes from the Latin phrase ob portum veniens meaning “coming toward a port.”
-In ancient times, sailors would look for favorable winds that would help them reach the port—an “opportunity.”
-Over time, it evolved to mean a favorable moment or chance to achieve something.
+In ancient times, sailors would look for favorable winds that helped them reach the port—an “opportunity.”
+Over time, the meaning shifted from literal arrival to the idea of a favorable moment or opening.
+The English usage became established around the Middle Ages, and it has been used for centuries to describe timely chances to succeed.

 Example Sentences